Updated March 4, 2023

-Difference Between C# Interface vs Abstract Class
+Difference Between C# Interface and Abstract Class

-Below is the top 6 difference between C# Interface vs Abstract Class
+Below is the top 6 difference between C# Interface vs Abstract Class.

-Both C# Interface vs Abstract Class are popular choices in the market; let us discuss some of the major Difference Between C# Interface vs Abstract Class:
+Both are popular choices in the market; let us discuss some of the major difference:

 - In C#, A class inherits one or more interfaces.
 But a class can inherit only one abstract class.

 - In C#, an interface is used if various implementations only shared method signatures.
-An abstract class is used if various implementations are of the same kind and use the same behavior or status.
+An abstract class is used in various implementations are of the same kind and use the same behavior or status.